Operational simulator

 Each student gets their own Yard.

 We don’t know of another program that does this.
-It’s why 6+ months went into building the Yard before we accepted a single applicant.
+It’s why 6+ months went into building the Yard before we opened it up.

 Sample voice from the Yard

 “I’ve been here 8 years and I’ve watched 3 CTOs come and go.
 Read the docs in order.
 Don’t touch backend-legacy until you understand WHY it still exists.
 Ask me anything.”
-Access
+Start anytime